tmacdonald/tmacdonald.github.com/_posts/2012-09-18-backbone-subviews.markdown

 #Backbone Subviews

-This is going to be an article on how I structure my Backbone subviews
+Something I've noticed bouncing around the Backbone community these days is the idea of how to structure subviews.
+I'm going to outline here a basic example of how I look to include subviews.

+In this example, we have two Backbone Views: ParentView and ChildView.

+`
+var ParentView = Backbone.View.extend({

+});

+var ChildView = Backbone.View.extend({

+});
+`